 - I am a self-employed freelance researcher, fact-checker, writer, editor, and consultant.

-- I teach classes and speak about creative research for writers, fact-checking, and information literacy, most recently for Clarion West Writers Workshop, Richard Hugo House, and the Northwest Independent Editors Guild.
+- I teach classes and speak about creative research for writers, fact-checking, and information literacy, most recently for Clarion West Writers Workshop, Richard Hugo House, and the Northwest Editors Guild.

 - I am a rare book expert with over twenty-five years of experience.
 I worked for Bauman Rare Books in Philadelphia from 1988 until 2000.
 Since then, I’ve continued to do freelance research and writing for the company.
 I also manage BRB’s Twitter account and write posts and essays for BRB’s blog (see links to my posts in the sidebar to the right).

 - I graduated from Cornell University with Bachelor of Arts degrees in English and Chemistry.

-- I’ve been a member of the Northwest Independent Editors Guild since 2005.
+- I’ve been a member of the Northwest Editors Guild since 2005.

 - I live in Seattle with my husband, novelist Matt Ruff.
 Matt’s most recent novel, Lovecraft Country, will soon be an HBO series produced by Jordan Peele, Misha Green, and J.J.
 Abrams.